WRQX (AM)

-WRQX (600 kHz) - branded as AM 600 The Patriot - is a commercial AM radio station licensed to Salem, Ohio, and serving the Youngstown metropolitan area.
+WRQX (600 AM), branded as "AM 600 The Patriot", is a commercial radio station licensed to Salem, Ohio, and serving the Youngstown metropolitan area.
 Owned by Cumulus Media, WRQX has a talk radio format.
-It is the local network affiliate for CBS News Radio and carries talk shows from co-owned syndicator Westwood One.
+It is the local affiliate for Fox News Radio and carries talk shows from Salem Radio Network and co-owned syndicator Westwood One.
 The WRQX studios are located in "The Radio Center" in Youngstown.

 WRQX is a Class D AM station.
 By day, it is powered at 1,000 watts.
 To protect other stations on 600 AM from interference, it reduces power at night to 45 watts.
 It uses a directional antenna with a two-tower array.
 The transmitter is on Winona Road at Butler Grange Road in Winona, near the Mahoning River.
 In addition to a standard analog transmission, WRQX is available online.

 History

 WSOM

 The station signed on the air on June 25, 1965 as WSOM, which stood for "The Wonderful Sound Of Music".
 The station first aired a Top 40 music format, and was followed by MOR in the 1970s, and adult contemporary in the mid-1980s.
 In 1989, the station flipped to an adult standards format.
 The lineup featured longtime Youngstown radio personalities Dick Thompson, Johnny Kay and Gary Rhamy.
 In its early years, WSOM was a daytimer, required to go off the air at night.
 It eventually got authorization to broadcast around the clock using low power at night.

 WSOM changed to a talk radio format on December 13, 2010, mostly carrying an all-syndicated lineup in contrast to co-owned WPIC, one notable exception being a local afternoon show, Afternoons with Tracey and Friends.
 The station reverted to soft oldies and adult standards in September 2016, this time carrying programming from co-owned Westwood One's "America's Best Music".

 WSOM changed formats again, this time to classic country, on December 26, 2016.